Awkward Owl

 PSYCHODYNAMIC THERAPY

 A strong emphasis is placed on creating safety and stabilization in both the therapy relationship and the client’s life before exploring past traumas.
-Careful consideration is given to the client’s readiness to explore and process their traumatic experience so that the client feels a sense of safety and agency.
+Careful consideration is given to the client’s readiness to explore and process their traumatic experience so that the client feels a sense of safety, agency, and autonomy.

 I'm often described as...